 We encourage you to visit your hospitalized pet as often as you can.
 There are times when the attending doctor will recommend that a visit be delayed, such as during anesthesia, recovery or while a procedure is being performed.
 In order to facilitate an optimal visit, we ask that you please call our staff in advance so that we may best coordinate this time for you and your pet.

 Does VES/VSC collaborate with my veterinarian?

 Our team works closely with your veterinarian to manage your pet's care.
-We provide your veterinarian with a daily update via email, phone or fax.
-When your pet is discharged from VES/VSC, a complete copy of your pet's medical record, laboratory results and discharge instructions are sent to your veterinarian.
-Radiographs are made available to your veterinarian via the internet.
+We provide your veterinarian with daily updates during hospitalization, in addition to a complete copy of your pet's medical record, laboratory results and take home instructions at the time of their discharge from VES/VSC.
+Our digital radiographs and ultrasound images are also made available to your veterinarian via our website

 How will I know what to do for my pet at home?